ralphreid/WDI_LDN_3_Work/ralphreid/w3d5/homework/README.md

 - implement measure conversions
 - implement batch import and recipie parsing
 - implement re-direct to suitible ingredient substitures based on the receipe
+- allow WYSIWG entry of instructions with listing
+- enable a form which allows entry of amount of ingredients
+- add link to recipe on the ingredient show page
+- allow users to relate ingredients to reciepies from the ingredents show view

 ---------------------------
 Specification for CookBook App: